You know what's really scary about Halloween? Slow business

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Customers are urged to stop by insomnia cookies in their best costume for a free treat.
+Customers are urged to stop by Insomnia Cookies in their best costume for a free treat.
 The customer with the best costume will have a chance to win a $!00 gift card after posting an in-store selfie and tagging insomnia cookies with the hashtags #trickortreatyoself and #Halloween.